Going on a road trip? This definitive list of 15 road trip books for kids guarantees a super fun – and melt-down-free – journey to your destination.

-It’s time for our kids to experience the fun in choose your own adventure books, a genre of literature we’ve grown to love in our younger years.
+It’s time for our kids to experience the fun of choosing their adventure books, a genre of literature we’ve grown to love in our younger years.

-What Should Danny Do, one of the best road trip books for kids, is a fun and interactive book that includes nine adventure-filled stories, all of which allow kids to draw out the character’s path with choices that will shape their lives.
+What Should Danny Do, one of the best road trip books for kids, is a fun and interactive book that includes nine adventure-filled stories, allowing kids to draw out the character’s paths with choices that will shape their lives.

 What Should Danny Do follows the day-to-day life of Danny, a young aspiring superhero.
-At the beginning of the story, we see Danny playing at home on a school day.
+At the story’s beginning, we see Danny playing at home on a school day.

 The Try Not to Laugh Challenge – Would Your Rather? – EWW Edition

 Bust this book out on an extended road trip and watch the hours while away!
 Try Not to Laugh Challenge – Would You Rather?
-Eww Edition is a treasure trove of ooey-gooey fun with its compilation of 160+ silly and hilarious thought-provoking questions about everything icky and revolting.
+Eww Edition is a treasure trove of ooey-gooey fun with its compilation of 160+ silly, hilarious, thought-provoking questions about everything icky and revolting.

 The 50 States: Explore the U.S.A. with 50 fact-filled maps!